lauracion/lacion/content/post/2018-11-10-about-me-and-current-projects.md

 I am also a senior consultant for the [Data Science Program at Fundacion Sadosky](http://www.fundacionsadosky.org.ar/programas/pcd/).
 My job there is to promote and further the development of Data Science in Argentina, where I live.
 My duties include designing and producing Data Science products for the public sector.

 Teaching is another passion of mine.
 Most of my teaching is for graduate courses in introductory applied statistics for a health science audience.
-I recently became an instructor for [The Carpentries](https://carpentries.org/) and I am looking forward to teaching my first Carpentries' course.
+I recently became an instructor for [The Carpentries](https://carpentries.org/) and I am an instructor's trainer in the making.
+I am looking forward to teaching my first Carpentries' course.

 I am active in the academic publishing world, where I am the creator and Associate Editor of [AJDAA's Methods for Addiction Research Section](http://explore.tandfonline.com/cfp/med/american-journal-of-drug-and-alcohol-abuse-methods-in-addiction-research).
 Other ways I collaborate in research are by being a member of the Data Safety Monitoring Board at [NIMH](https://www.nimh.nih.gov/index.shtml) and an ad-hoc reviewer for [RRD&D at the VA](https://www.research.va.gov/services/rrd.cfm).